killianfmeehan/topological_node2vec/README.md

 *In a future update, I would like to adjust the code to receive an arbitrary persistent homology computing function from the outside, allowing users to specify the use of any package/function installed on their system.

 ### usage

+Due to the large amount of hyperparameter adjustment that is necessary for operating this code and the diverse data-types of the input arguments, I have designed this code to be used most naturally from a notebook.

+### hyperparameters

 There are quite a lot of hyperparameters for this code, most of which have proven important in at least some of our experiments.
 This is an attempt at a brief summary for users.
 Alternatively (or in concert), please see the included tn2v_examples.ipynb notebook which repeats the examples shown in our paper.